Accyourate-Group-S-p-A/acy_ampt/README.md

-# AMTP - RUN AND COMPARE
+# AMTP - Accyourate Modified Pan-Tompkins

-Accyourate Modified Pam Tompkins Algorhythm.
-A tool to run and compare AMTP with the Pam Tompkins build algorhythm by
+A tool to run and compare AMTP peak detection results with the Pan-Tompkins build algorhythm by Sara Pikus to compare accuracy and execution speed of the analysis.
-- PIKUS;

 ## Installation